Judge William H. Pauley III, sentenced Trump lawyer, has died

 According to the legal job search website, lawcrossing.com, Pauley was born in Glen Cove and received both his bachelor's and law degrees from Duke University.

-A profile on lawcrossing.com, which includes law firm profiles and tips on how to become a federal judge, described Pauley gaining a reputation on the bench "for austerity and sober directness as he presides over the court.
-Presiding over one of the most important district courts in the country, which has jurisdiction over important New York City businesses, such a mien is entirely appropriate, and makes him a good fit for the job."

-In a scathing 2010 decison of a lawsuit brought by the federal government, Pauley said New York City's Department of Transportation had never hired a single female applicant for the job of bridge painter and denounced it as "unvarnished sex discrimination."
+From the bench, he ruled against discrimination.
+In a scathing 2010 decision of a lawsuit brought by the federal government, Pauley said New York City's Department of Transportation had never hired a single female applicant for the job of bridge painter and denounced it as "unvarnished sex discrimination."

 "The campaign finance violations discussed in the materials are a matter of national importance," Pauley said, according to a Newsday story.
 "Now that the government’s investigation into those violations has concluded, it is time that every American has an opportunity to scrutinize the materials."